LOTUS (LOTUS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 LOTUS Historical Price

-According to the latest data gathered on LOTUS live price page, the current price of LOTUS is 0USD.
-The circulating supply of LOTUS(LOTUS) is 475.97M LOTUS , giving it a market capitalization of $32.94K.
+According to the latest data gathered on LOTUS live price page, the current price of LOTUS is 0.00011229USD.
+The circulating supply of LOTUS(LOTUS) is 539.33M LOTUS , giving it a market capitalization of $60.56K.

 The LOTUS Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LOTUS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.